Kastellbakken: 1879: Opening event with WR

 On 12 February 1879, the premiere Husseby race took place in front of 10,000 spectators.
 Among them there were Norwegian king King Oscar II and his guest Prince Hans of Denmark who had never seen skiing before that.
 Olaf Haugan made and incredible jump of 20.7 metres (66 Norwegian ft) and set a new official world record.
 During practice Haugan already jumped 22 metres, which didn't count as WR.

 The runner-up was Torjus Hemmestveit.
 This was the groundbreaking event for the future of this sport where twenty metres barrier was broken for the first time on the first ever modern ski jumping hill.

 1881: Another world record

 Between 5 and 7 February 1881, the second Husseby race was held.
 It is unclear on which exact day the ski jumping competition took place, when Norwegian Sveinung Svalastoga set the world record at 22 metres (72 ft).

-1891: Last Husseby event
+1891: Last Huseby event

 In 1892, the tournament already moved to Holmenkollbakken and was renamed the Holmenkollen Ski Festival, the oldest and most prestigious nordic skiing competition in the world still running to this day.